-The Beth E. Marcus scholarship fund offers eight scholarships per year: one scholarship for a part-time female seminarian and one for a full-time female seminarian at each of the RCA’s three theological agencies: New Brunswick Theological Seminary (NBTS), Western Theological Seminary (WTS), and the Ministerial Formation Certification Agency (MFCA).
+The Beth E. Marcus scholarship fund offers eight scholarships per year: one scholarship for a part-time female seminarian and one for a full-time female seminarian at each of the RCA’s theological agencies: New Brunswick Theological Seminary (NBTS), Western Theological Seminary (WTS) In-residence and distance learning programs, and the Ministerial Formation Certification Agency (MFCA).

-The scholarships for the 2018-19 academic year are $500 for a part-time student and $1000 for a full-time student.
+The scholarships for the 2019-20 academic year are $500 for a part-time student and $1000 for a full-time student.
 (Part- and full-time status are defined by each theological agency.)
 A scholarship may be awarded to the same student multiple times during her course of study if she meets the criteria, reapplies for the scholarship, and is selected.
 Women who meet the criteria below are strongly encouraged to apply.
-The application deadline for the 2018-19 is April 15, 2018.
+The application deadline for the 2019-20 academic year is April 15.